Dermot Clifford: Archbishop of Cashel and Emly

 The Holy See chose him as Coadjutor Archbishop of Cashel and Emly on 17 December 1985 and he was consecrated on 9 March 1986.
 The Principal Consecrator was Archbishop Thomas Morris; his Principal Co-Consecrators were Archbishop Gaetano Alibrandi and Bishop Diarmaid O'Súilleabháin, the Bishop of Kerry.
 He was parish priest of Tipperary town for two and a half years.
 On 12 September 1988 he was installed as Archbishop of Cashel and Emly in a ceremony in Thurles Cathedral, presided over by the late Cardinal Tomás Ó Fiaich.
-After the revelations concerning the relationship between Bishop Eamon Casey and Annie Murphy it is widely believed Clifford was promoted from Casey's secretary to Archbishop to reduce the risk of the story leaking.

 In 1989 he became the first Kerryman to hold the office of Patron of the Gaelic Athletic Association, which brought immense satisfaction to the former footballers.
 That same year he was awarded a PhD degree for a thesis on Carers of the Elderly and Handicapped at Loughborough University; this was based on studies he conducted in Kerry.

 Clifford served on the Emigrant Commission of the Bishops' Conference and, in 1987 helped to set up the Chaplaincy Scheme to the young emigrants in the USA..

 On 24 March 2010 it was announced by the Holy See that John Magee had formally resigned from his duties as Bishop of Cloyne and was now bishop emeritus and that Clifford, already apostolic administrator there, will remain as such until the appointment of a full-time successor to the Cloyne diocese.